j-e-yosemite/j-e-yosemite.github.io/README.md

 ## Registry

-We are honored to have you at our wedding!
-If you would like to help us start our new life together, we have registered for items we would love to have in our home.
+We can't wait to get married and are honored to have you at our wedding!
+If you would like to help us start our life together, we have registered for items we'd love to have in our home.